mannya-23/team-app/README.md

 # Team Member Management Application

 This project is a simple team-member management system with three pages (Team Member List, Add Team Member, Edit Team Member) built with Django and the Django Rest
 Framework library.
 It enables users to view, add, edit, and delete team members.
 It also includes role-based functionality where admins can delete team members, while regular members do not have that option.
+This project took around 6 hours to complete.

 # Prerequisites
 Ensure Python is installed on your device - https://www.python.org/downloads/.